yangmillstheory/mixin.a.lot/README.md

 ## What is it?

-A small aspect-oriented JavaScript mixin API.
+A small [aspect-oriented](https://en.wikipedia.org/wiki/Aspect-oriented_programming) JavaScript mixin API.

 You can run it in [node](https://nodejs.org/), or in the [browser](http://browserify.org/), and install it via [NPM](https://www.npmjs.com/package/mixin-a-lot).

 ## Why use it?

-1. It has no dependencies.
+- You can advise mixin behavior with your own functions.
-2. You can advise mixin methods with your own functions.
+- You can advise the mixing process with your own functions.
-3. You can advise the mixing process.
+- You can opt-out of mixin data and behavior.
-4. You can opt-out of some mixin functionality.
+- It has no dependencies.

 ## Install